Pre-Physical Therapy Advising

 As a college student preparing for graduate work in physical therapy, you should be aware of several steps necessary for admission into an accredited physical therapy program:

 - Contact PT education programs to learn what prerequisites are required

-- Continue volunteer work in a physical therapy clinic
+- Perform volunteer work in a physical therapy clinic and hospital

 - Find a physical therapist mentor and/or meet members of the field

 - Become familiar with issues related to the profession

 Similar to the Pre-Med program, William and Mary students can select any major while fulfilling the requirements for physical therapy graduate school.